hghiscock/spin_dynamics/docs/running_a_calculation.md

     Number of KMC trajectories to average over (Default: 1000000)
 ```
 ## How to define electron-nuclear hyperfine coupling
-For your radical pair, there will be spin active nuclei coupled to the electrons on radicals A and B. You will need an integer of how many nuclei are in each radical, an array containing the spin multiplicities of the nuclei, and another of the hyperfine coupling tensors
+For your radical pair, there will be spin active nuclei coupled to the electrons on radicals A and B. You will need an integer of how many nuclei are in each radical, an array containing the spin multiplicities of the nuclei, and another of the hyperfine coupling tensors.
+Here are some examples
 ```python
 nA = 1
 mA = np.array([2])